Ahracodes/documentation/content/developer/howtos/upgrade_custom_db.rst

 #.
 Reduce the technical debt
 #.
 Benefit from security improvements

-With every new version of Odoo comes a bunch of changes, it can be addition but sometimes it also contains refactorization.
-All those changes can impact modules on which you have previously developed customization which is why you will need to adapt them.
+With every new version of Odoo comes a bunch of changes.
+All these changes can impact modules on which customization have been developed, which is the reason they need to be adapted.
-This is why upgrading a database that contains custom modules requires additional steps compared to a standard upgrade of an Odoo database since the source code of the custom modules must be upgraded as well.
+This is why upgrading a database that contains custom modules requires additional steps compared to a standard upgrade of an Odoo database, since the source code of the custom modules must be upgraded as well.

-Here are the steps we follow at Odoo to upgrade such databases:
+These are the steps to follow to upgrade customized databases:

 #. :ref:`Stop the devolopments and challenge them <upgrade_custom/stop_developments>`.
 #. :ref:`upgrade_custom/request_upgrade`.